peterpt/get/README.md

 # Requirements
 - dnsutils
+- wget (for updates)

+- apt-get install dnsutils wget -y

 # How to Install
 - git clone https://github.com/peterpt/get.git
 - cd get && ./get

-- On the first run , theool will install itself on /usr/local/sbin directory
+- On the first run , the script will install itself on /usr/local/sbin directory
 - After that point just write (get) anywhere in terminal to run it

 # How to Use